-Design Crush: La Glace Ice Cream Parlour
+Design Crush: A Swoon-Worthy Ice Cream Parlour with Romantic Appeal

 When you step inside La Glace ice cream parlour, you’re likely to feel a rush of nostalgic memories, which is exactly what owner and pastry chef Mark Tagulao wanted.
 “Mark kept talking about connection and his family and gatherings,” says designer Margherita Porra.
 “It was one of the most important things to him and that’s why he started to bake—he really likes the camaraderie and the connectivity of bringing people together with food.”